bbauska/zombiePolitics/README.md

-fairness and truth are difficult to resist, if properly presented to boards of trustees, by writing and speaking, and by appeals to alumni associations and groups."4 But Powell was not only concerned about what he perceived as the need to enlist high­ er education as a bastion of conservative, free-market ideology.
+fairness and truth are difficult to resist, if properly presented to boards of trustees, by writing and speaking, and by appeals to alumni associations and groups."4 But Powell was not only concerned about what he perceived as the need to enlist high­ er education as a bastion of conservative, free-market ideology.</p>

-The Powell Memo was designed to develop a broad-based strategy both to counter dissent and develop a material and ideological infiastructure with the capa­ bility to transform the American public consciousness through a conservative ped­ agogical commitment to reproduce the knowledge, values, ideology, and social
+<p>The Powell Memo was designed to develop a broad-based strategy both to
+counter dissent and develop a material and ideological infiastructure with the capa­ bility to transform the American public consciousness through a conservative ped­ agogical commitment to reproduce the knowledge, values, ideology, and social